- We do not store or share any of this information.

 Until now, there has been no successful way to determine numerically the risk for preterm delivery.
 By identifying these women, we may be able to lower the infant mortality rate by intensifying a woman’s prenatal care, and medically manage patients differently based on this new information. — Robert Mittendorf

-Though few women give birth on their actual due date, a prospective study comparing the Mittendorf-Williams Rule to Naegele’s rule found the Mittendorf-Williams Rule to be twice as accurate in predicting gestation. (source)
+Though few women give birth on their actual due date, a prospective study comparing the Mittendorf-Williams Rule to Naegele’s rule found the Mittendorf-Williams Rule to be twice as accurate in predicting the length of gestation. (source)

 Advanced Due Date Calculator vs. Basic Due Date Calculator

-- If you know how long your luteal phase is, use our advanced due date calculator above, which is based on the Mittendorf-Williams rule, to get a more accurate due date.
+- If you know how long your luteal phase is, you can use our advanced due date calculator above, which is based on the Mittendorf-Williams rule, to get a more accurate due date.

-- If you don’t have this information, use our more basic due date calculator, which follows “Naegele’s rule” and predicts childbirth to occur 280 days after the first day of the last menstrual period.
+- If you don’t have this information handy, use our more basic due date calculator, which follows “Naegele’s rule” and predicts childbirth to occur 280 days after the first day of your last menstrual period.

 In other words, though Naegele’s rule is still the most widely used for calculating pregnancy due dates, the Mittendorf-Williams Rule and our advanced due date calculator will provide the most accurate answer to the burning question of, “how many weeks pregnant am I?”

 Still, it’s important to remember, no matter what type of tool you use, a due date is only ever just an estimate.
 The reality is very few women actually give birth on their due date, no matter how accurate the due date calculator they’ve used is.